Murder of John Edwards: Murder

-Meanwhile, Pam was taken back to the campsite by her captors, and Kevin threatened to kill her if she did not have sexual intercourse with him, and Pam was raped thereafter by Kevin.
-The next day, Pam was raped a second time before she was gagged and tied to a tree by both Kevin and his brother before they took off in one of the sibling's cars.
+Meanwhile, the captors took Pam back to the campsite, and Kevin threatened to kill her if she did not have sexual intercourse with him, and raped her.
+The next day, Pam was raped a second time before she was gagged and tied to a tree by Kevin and his brother before they took off in one of the sibling's cars.
 They also stole the siblings' jewelry, money, checkbooks, and credit cards.

-Two days after the attack, Pam was able to free herself by chewing through the rope and tried to search for her brother but failed to find him.
-She then flagged down a motorist, who helped her to make a police report.
-Later on that same day, the body of John Edwards was found by law enforcement officers.
+Two days after the attack, Pam freed herself by chewing through the rope and tried to search for her brother but could not find him.
+She flagged down a motorist, who helped her to make a police report.
+Later that day, law enforcement officers found John's body.
 At the time of his death, Edwards was a chemical engineering major in his first year of college and his parents, who were in the military, were based in Okinawa, Japan.
 Edwards’ friends and fraternity brothers from Phi Gamma Delta were shocked to hear about his murder as they remembered him as a good-looking, fun person who loved athletics and aspired to be a chemical engineer.
-Edwards’ father Timothy Edwards also described his son as the best child he could get in the world, and the Edwards family also set up a trust fund in the name of Edwards and hoped to set up a scholarship with the money from the fund.
+Edwards’ father Timothy Edwards described his son as the best child he could get in the world, and the Edwards family also set up a trust fund in the name of Edwards and hoped to set up a scholarship with the money from the fund.